 At £15 to £20 they sound cheap, however they do not last very long and the lack of power effectively kills the flavour on many liquids.

-Not much vapour or clouds – visually for some this is a positive but lack of vapour also equals lack of flaovour.
+- Almost no vapour or clouds – visually for some this is a positive but lack of vapour also equals lack of flavour.

-The above device the vape pen 22 I bought over a year ago when one of my older mods died (prior to the R200) it has a battery capacity – 1650mAh, a 2ml liquid capacity and produces a lot of vapour for a mod of this size.
-Its current price is around £22 and comes with a spare glass, USB cable etc. I liked it and it worked very well as a short term mod until I could replace it with something a lot bigger with replaceable batteries.
+The above device the vape pen 22.
+I bought over a year ago when one of my older mods died (prior to the R200) it has a battery capacity – 1650mAh, a 2ml liquid capacity and produces a lot of vapour for a mod of this size.
+Its current price is around £22 and comes with a spare glass, USB cable etc. I liked it and it still works very well to this day, I used it as a short term mod until I could replace it with something a lot bigger with replaceable batteries.

 Unlike the smaller pen devices where you replace the whole top part (clearomiser/tank/mouthpiece) with this mod you just replace the atomizer, currently a pack of 5 retails around £7 – £9 depending where you buy.

 Its weakness ironically is battery life despite having a battery size almost double or more than the smaller pen mods it does not last any longer.
-In addition when the battery finally dies you will have to buy a completely new mod.
+In addition when the battery finally dies (as with all rechargeable mods) you will have to buy a new mod.
+That said the batteries do seem to last a very long time.

-In my opinion if you really want to give up smoking but your not a fan of huge clouds of vapour this mod isn’t to bad, it does produce a ton more than the mini pens but its not a steam train either.
+In my opinion if you really want to give up smoking but your not a fan of huge clouds of vapour this mod is pretty good, it does produce a ton more than the mini pens but its not a steam train either.
 Equally the flavour from it is outstanding, as good as many of the high end mods that cost 4 times + its price.

 I am heavily biased towards mods that have replaceable batteries but this bias is purely based on not wasting money as if you vape a lot you will need to buy 2 devices i.e one on charge while you use the other, where as I just replace my batteries with spares that I carry and put the others into a charger when I get the chance.